RutgersGRID/pixelwall/README.md

 # PixelWall
 > An IoT interactive pixel wall implementation

 This project is an implementation of an LED wall controlled through the internet with the use of node, vue.js, johnny-five.js, and a microcontroller.
+This repository specifically is the code required for the physical microcontroller and LED strip in order to properly receive and display images from the server.

 ## Installing / Getting started